 - Create a quick, low-cost gate by folding a long section of 2-by-4-inch welded-wire fencing in half to make it stiffer, and then clip one side of it to the stock panel.

-- Install tunnels along the inside of the perimeter fencing, made from 4- or 5-foot-wide 2-by-4-inch welded wire fencing (see detailed illustrations in the Image Gallery), and bent to form a 3-foot-wide by 1- to 2-foot-tall tunnel when attached to the stock panels.
+- Install tunnels along the inside of the perimeter fencing, made from 4- or 5-foot-wide 2-by-4-inch welded wire fencing, and bent to form a 3-foot-wide by 1- to 2-foot-tall tunnel when attached to the stock panels.
 The tunnels can be placed in overlapping 10-foot sections, which can be folded up and clipped to the stock panels in order to rake out manure and litter.

 - Make dedicated garden beds that are all 3 feet wide so that portable pens (made using 5- to 6-foot-wide 2-by-4-inch mesh fencing, bent to 3 feet wide with 1- to 2-foot-tall sides) can be placed on beds to allow chickens to move from the perimeter tunnels to forage in garden beds as needed.
 If your garden beds are 6 feet long, a portable, 8-foot-long pen can be placed on a bed, spanning a 2-foot path and attaching to the perimeter tunnel.
-Install a simple flap of wire fencing as a gate between the perimeter tunnel and the portable pen covering the bed (see an illustration in the Image Gallery).
+Install a simple flap of wire fencing as a gate between the perimeter tunnel and the portable pen covering the bed.

 - Your coop can be a custom building including an optional toolshed or, if you’re keeping only a few birds, a couple of plastic doghouses or large storage tubs will do.
 (Chickens are very cold-hardy as long as they are able to stay dry and out of the wind.)